Chorus plans to make one New Zealand town the best-connected place in the Southern Hemisphere.

 Chorus says it is running the competition: “to encourage New Zealanders to start thinking about UFB as a huge opportunity to transform our country’s economy and deliver great social outcomes”.

 UFB has not always vbeen a happy experience for Chorus.
 When the company was still part of Telecom NZ, it won the bulk of contracts to build the government’s fast fibre network — a National Party election promise in 2008.
 Chorus demerged from Telecom NZ as part of the deal with the government — a painful, expensive process for both companies.

 Creating a fibre buzz

 Once the UFB project began, it was clear the government had negotiated fierce terms.
 Chorus found higher than expected cost.
 Meanwhile, the rate of customer sign-up to the new network was lower than early forecasts.

-As the implications of this dawned, the government controversially intervened with Commerce Commission regulation of copper internet services.
+As the implications of this dawned, the government controversially intervened with Commerce Commission copper internet services regulation.